-Employment Districts are clusters of office, research & development, flex, and light industrial uses that play a critical role in the County's economic development initiatives.
-Their goal is to expand high-paying employment opportunities for area residents.
-The purpose of identifying Employment Districts is to designate areas that should retain office, research & development, flex, and light industrial land uses, and to identify major employment hubs for multimodal transportation connections with the County's future Multimodal Systems Plan.
-There are limited locations in the Development Areas where office/research & development/flex/light industrial designations occur, especially in clusters.
-Opportunities to support areas that are emerging as an Employment District or could redevelop into an Employment District should be considered carefully.
+Employment Districts are clusters of Office, Flex, Light Industrial, Research and Development, and Industrial uses that play a critical role in the County's economic development initiatives.
+Their central goal is to expand high-paying employment opportunities for area residents.
+The purpose of identifying Employment Districts is to designate areas that should retain Office/Flex/Light Industrial/Research + Development and Industrial land uses and identify major employment hubs for multimodal transportation connections with the future multimodal systems plan.
+There are limited locations in the Development Areas where these Office/Flex/LI/RD designations occur, especially in clusters.
+Opportunities to support areas that are emerging as an employment district or could redevelop into an employment district should be carefully considered.

-Businesses consistent with the County's economic development initiatives and land uses consistent with underlying office/research & development/flex/light industrial land uses should be targeted.
+Businesses consistent with the County's economic development initiatives and uses consistent with underlying Office/R&D/Flex/Light Industrial or Industrial land uses should be targeted.
 Additionally, emerging industries and businesses such as green technology, clean energy generation/storage, and incubator and maker spaces should also be considered.
 This list should not be interpreted as comprehensive or to exclude related sectors that support existing businesses.

 Secondary uses include residential, commercial, and retail uses supporting employment uses.
 When incorporated, residential uses are encouraged to provide live/work opportunities, especially for workers employed by businesses in a District.
 The presence of residential uses should not preclude future light industrial uses in a District.
-Residential uses are encouraged on the upper floors of mixed-use buildings.
+Residential uses are encouraged to locate on upper floors of mixed-use buildings.

-More guidance is available in individual Area Plans and studies for specific Employment Districts, such as Starr Hill/Music Today in the Crozet Area Plan and the Broadway Blueprint Economic Development Revitalization Study (Phases 1 and 2).
+Additional guidance may be found in individual Area Plans and studies for specific Employment Districts, for example Starr Hill/Music Today in the Crozet Area Plan or the Broadway Blueprint Economic Development Revitalization Study (Phases 1 and 2).